Vispyr/vispyr-backend/README.md

 ### Prometheus

-Prometheus receives metrics that's being pushed via its default remote write endpoint: `/api/v1/write` on port 9090.
-It's acting purely as a passive storage TSDB, i.e. it doesn't scrape data from anywhere.
+Prometheus receives metrics that are being pushed via its default remote write endpoint: `/api/v1/write` on port 9090.
+It's acting purely as a passive storage TSDB, i.e., it doesn't scrape data from anywhere.
 Vispyr's custom PromQL queries in Grafana are used to build the dashboards from the data stored here.

 ### Tempo